fahad-frontend/ATW3/README.md

 [2] Ability to see the latest tweets around the web3 hashtag taken directly from the Twitter API.<br />
 [3] Ability to see excerpts from news articles from various sites and view them fully by clicking them.
 Infinite scrolling also added.<br />
 [4] Caching has been done using Firestore database so that unnecessary API requests can be avoided.<br />
-[5] Fully working express backend server for querying API and saving info to database.<br />
+[5] Fully working express backend server for querying API and saving info to database.
+Fully responsive frontend in React.<br />

 **Deployed site:** https://metaschool-atw3.netlify.app